The Difference Between Design Patterns and Design Principles

 Examples of Design Patterns:

-- Active Record Pattern (A database table or view is wrapped into a class)
+Active Record Pattern (a database table or view is wrapped into a class)

-- Singleton Pattern (One class can only have one instance at a time)
+Singleton Pattern (one class can only have one instance at a time)

 For example, the Single Responsibility Principle (SRP) suggests that a class should have only one reason to change.
 This is a high-level statement that we should keep in mind while designing or creating classes for our application.
 SRP does not provide specific implementation steps and it is up to developers how they implement it in their applications.

-Some principles imply some design patterns.
+Sometimes, design principles imply some design patterns.
 For example, the Open/Closed principle closely implies the Strategy pattern.
 Meanwhile, the Dependency Injection principle has strong ties to the MVC pattern.